Frequently Asked Questions

 Why don't you accept insurance directly?

 Individuals are the best resource for knowing what their plan covers and how to receive reimbursement for expenses.
-We will provide diagnosis and treatment codes for you to use to be able to receive the maximum benefit from your plan.
+We will provide diagnosis and treatment codes for you to use to be able to receive the maximum reimbursement from your plan upon request.

 What about health care spending accounts?

 Yes!
 All treatment and supply costs associated with microcurrent are eligible expenses.

 Call or text us at (916) 213-4677 or use our online booking site.
 We can also be contacted via Facebook, Twitter or Instagram @Erasing Pain.
 Appointments are generally available from 8am-9pm Monday through Saturday.
 Hours may vary, not all dates or times may be available depending on Practitioner schedules.
 We are closed Sundays and major holidays.
 If we are with a client we'll get back to you as soon as possible.